22f3002617/llm-code-deployment/README.md

-# Sample Celery FastAPI Project
+---
+title: My Docker Space
+emoji: 🐳
+colorFrom: blue
+colorTo: green
+sdk: docker
+app_file: Dockerfile
+pinned: false
+---
+# LLM Code Deployment Service

 ## Overview
-This project is a FastAPI web service integrated with Celery for distributed task processing.
-It is designed to automate code deployment and static site generation using LLMs, GitHub, and OpenAI APIs.
+This project is designed to automate code deployment and static site generation using LLMs, GitHub, and OpenAI APIs.
 The service exposes endpoints for queuing project creation and update tasks, which are processed asynchronously in the background.

 ## Features
-- **FastAPI**: RESTful API for task submission and status.
+- **FastAPI**: REST full API for task submission and status.
 - **Celery**: Background task processing with in-memory broker (for demo/local use).
 - **GitHub Integration**: Create/update repositories, enable GitHub Pages, commit files.
 - **OpenAI Integration**: Generate code and documentation using LLMs.